 where $\Gamma$ denotes the coupling strength between the atom and the vacuum and $H=\hbar \omega \sigma_z/2$.
-For simplicity, let us assume that the atom is initially in the excited state.
+For simplicity, let us assume that the atom is initially at the excited state.
 Then by straightforward calculation, it can be shown that the dynamics can be equivalently described by

-Notice how Eq.\,(\ref{eq23}), a semigroup master equation, can actually contain time dependent (and even negative) parameters when it is cast into the probabilistic unitary form Eq.\,(\ref{eq24}).
+Notice how Eq.\,(\ref{eq23}), a semigroup master equation, can actually contain time-dependent (and even negative) parameters when it is cast into the probabilistic unitary form Eq.\,(\ref{eq24}).
 Different from usual master equations such as Eq.\,(\ref{eq1}), the probabilistic unitary master equation generally is state-dependent, meaning that if we have a different initial state, then the Eq.\,(\ref{eq24}) would have a different form.
-Hence one must write down different probabilistic unitary master equations for different quantum processes even though such processes can be described by a single master equation by the conventional method (see Appendix \ref{appendix:f} for an example).
+Hence one must write down different probabilistic unitary master equations for different quantum trajectories even though such trajectories can be described by a single master equation by the conventional method (see Appendix \ref{appendix:f} for an example).